 The White Oak site has achieved over 80% aerial cover throughout the site by non-invasive hydrophytes, and in the planned scrub-shrub areas at least 15% of the vegetation is woody plantings.
-Despite minimal coverage by invasive species, the site may fall somewhat short of the 60% non-invasive plant cover criteria for scrubshrub zones because of mowing activities that affected plant survival and growth.
+The site now also meets the criteria of 60% non-invasive plant cover criteria for scrub-shrub zones.
 Cattail, common reed, and purple loosestrife are present on the site; however, they collectively represent less than 20% of the plant cover in the emergent marsh.
 Of these three species, only the cattail is present in significant numbers.
 Additionally, many other submerged, emergent, and other herbaceous species are successfully established in the mitigation area, including blue vervain (Verbena hastata), joe-pye-weed (Eupatorium maculatus), arrow arum, tussock sedge (Carex stricta), giant burreed (Sparganium eurycarpum), soft stem bulrush, wool grass, and the volunteer species American Waterwort (Elatine americana) and Spike Rush (Eleocharis spp.).
 Despite their small numbers on the site, common reed and purple loosestrife's status as very aggressive, non-native species makes monitoring and control of these species critical.
 In previous years, removal of common reed has been necessary within the mitigation site and the adjacent wetlands that were supporting a pre-existing infestation.
-Because of these efforts, common reed accounts for less than 2% of the emergent vegetative cover for this site.
+Because of these efforts, common reed accounts for less than 3% of the emergent vegetative cover for this site.
 Purple loosestrife accounts for a similarly small percentage of the emergent vegetation because of the success of competing species and biological controls.